-Getting one might be as easy as purchasing one from a vending machine like this one in the London Heathrow Airport.
-In most cases, however, you will need to locate a store where they are available for purchase.
-SIM cards usually cost between $5-20.
+Getting one might be as easy as purchasing one from a vending machine like the one in the photo below from London Heathrow Airport (I’ve never done this!).
+In most cases, however, you will need to locate a store where they are available for purchase (I’ve done this a ton of times).

 - If you purchase it from a cellular carrier, you may be required to show your passport (bring it with you).

 - Some SIM carriers might simply be a better option because they exist in more than one country.
-For example, in Italy you could go with an Italian SIM carrier (i.e. Tim), or a general European one (i.e. Vodafone) that will recharge your data or minutes in more countries than just Italy.
+For example in Italy, you could go with an Italian SIM carrier (i.e. Tim), or a general European one (i.e. Vodafone) that will recharge your data or minutes in more countries than just Italy.
 This is a good thing to keep in mind if you’ll be traveling through multiple countries.

 - Make sure it is the right size and will work for your phone, whatever phone you decided to buy it for.

-Step 4: Insert the SIM card into your phone.
+Step 3: Insert the SIM card into your phone.
 For iPhones, make sure your phone is off, take off any case you might have, and find the tiny slot on the side with a little hole in it.
 Use a paper clip to push into the hole (push hard), and that little tray will slide out, where you can remove your SIM card associated with your account in the States (be very careful not to lose this!) and replace it with your new international SIM card.
 Turn your phone back on to set up your new SIM.